getgauge/docs.gauge.org/troubleshooting.rst

 **Solution:**

 | Ensure that the spec and concept files follow the appropriate guidelines.
-| For more information about how to write a spec, see :ref:`spec_syntax`.
+| For more information about how to write a spec, see :ref:`_specs`.
 | For more information about how to write a concept, see :ref:`concept`.

 Validation Errors